jiyamathias/jiyamathias/README.md

 </div>
 <br />
 <p>👀 So long as it's backend development with Go, you can count me in...</p>
-<p>📫 Reach out to me through my contact number +2349132600841 or send me a mail at mathiasjiya2@gmail.com</p>
 <p>📚 I'm opened to collaborate on any Go project</p>
 </div>
 <br />